Preguntas Frecuentes

 Sobre Nosotros

-A field interviewer from the Research Triangle Institute (RTI) International will be interviewing you.
+An interviewer from the Research Triangle Institute (RTI) International will be interviewing you.
 RTI assists the University of North Carolina at Chapel Hill with completing interviews for the Add Health Parent Study.
 RTI is an independent, non-profit institute that provides research, development, and technical services to government and commercial clients worldwide.
 The company is located in Research Triangle Park, North Carolina and is affiliated with the University of North Carolina at Chapel Hill.

 Para comunicarse con nuestro equipo y actualizar su información de contacto, por favor utilice la página de Contáctenos .